Henry-Cantrell/Henry-Cantrell/README.md

 Hi, my name is Henry Cantrell.
-I'm also a computer science student at the University of North Georgia, with an intended graduation date around 12/2022.
+I'm currently a computer science student at the University of North Georgia, with an intended graduation date of 12/2022.

 I also consider myself a web development enthusiast and an aspiring professional in that field!
 My current skills, as reflected in my project experience, are in: